SethupathyM/Cardiovascular_Risk_Prediction/README.md

 # Conclusion

-Achieved ROC-AUC score of 0.978 and used confusion matrix to visualize TP,TN,FP,FN. ln focus to reduce False Negatives model is designed.
+* Achieved ROC-AUC score of 0.978 and used confusion matrix to visualize TP,TN,FP,FN. ln focus to reduce False Negatives model is designed.

+* It’s quite obvious that smokers have a high risk of 10 year CHD.

+* Patients with no history of hypertensive, stroke, diabetes have less risk of 10 year CHD.

+* By using simple Logistic Regressor algorithm we were able to get the Precision Recall AUC score of 68 % Very little improvement in Precision Recall AUC score after using Random Forest classifier because of data imbalance.

+* Top five most important features are SysBP,Glucose ,Totchol,age,Cigsperday